SVI-UnrealEngine/CommonUI.Glitch/index.md

 ---

-# IMMERSE UI
+# CUSTOM COMMON UI

-**It is a changeable, manageable user interface consisting of separate independent sections, each page of which can be linked to the 3D scene.**
+**It is a customized Common UI, manageable user interface consisting of separate independent sections, each page of which can be linked to the 3D scene.**

 ![](/static/skyview-gray.png)